carl2087/final-whistle/README.md

 ### Edit post Modal

 When editing a post when a user clicks cancel editing a modal should appear asking the user to confirm if they want to cancel the editing or return to the editing.
-On some occasions the modal does not appear when the cancel edit button is clicked and the user is shown the edit succesful screen.
+On some occasions the modal does not appear when the cancel edit button is clicked and the user is shown the edit successful screen.
 I have checked the code and it is correct as the modal does show the majority of the time.

 I have created a file to fully describe the manual testing process here.
 [Testing documentation](testing.md)